datreant/datreant.data/docs/Data.rst

 Minimal blobs
 =============
-The :class:`datreant.limbs.Data` interface takes advantage of the fact that Treants are directory trees, giving individual datasets their own place in the filesystem instead of shoving them into a single file on disk.
+The :class:`datreant.data.limbs.Data` interface takes advantage of the fact that Treants are directory trees, giving individual datasets their own place in the filesystem instead of shoving them into a single file on disk.
 This is by design, as it generally means better performance since this means less waiting